alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/tutorial/part-02.md

 ---
 ### 2.2.
 Icon files.

 Compared to images in general, an icon image (1) is typically of a very small standard square size, e.g. 16×16 or 32×32 pixels, and (2) can have transparent areas.
-Since icons are so small, with so course-grained graphics, automatic scaling will generally not do a good job.
-Instead icons are handcrafted in the standard sizes that one supports, and an **“.ico” file** contains a set of such standard size specially crafted adapations of the image (in some cases the smallest image can be quite different to make it look good, less awful, or even recognizable).
+Windows 11 supports icons up to 256×256 pixels, called “extra large icons”.
+But since icons generally are very small, with very course-grained graphics, automatic scaling will generally not do a good job.
+Instead icons are handcrafted in the standard sizes that one supports, and an **“.ico” file** contains a set of such standard size specially crafted adapations of the image; just providing 16×16 and 32×32 pixel variants go a long way.
+In some cases the smallest image can be quite different to make it look good, less awful, or even recognizable.

 An icon resource is the same format as an “.ico” file: a collection of standard size icon images.